-23. 13-22 PROPOSED ORDINANCE NO. 13-22 - AMENDMENT TO SECTION 12-11-2 OF THE CODE OF THE CITY OF PENSACOLA, FLORIDA, APPEALS, MODIFICATIONS, AND VARIANCES; CREATING SECTION

-12-11-2 (F), MODIFICATIONS OF THE COMMUNITY

-REDEVELOPMENT AREA URBAN DESIGN OVERLAY STANDARDS
+PROPOSED ORDINANCE NO. 13-22 - AMENDMENT TO SECTION 12-11-2 OF THE CODE OF THE CITY OF PENSACOLA, FLORIDA, APPEALS, MODIFICATIONS, AND VARIANCES; CREATING SECTION 12-11-2 (F), MODIFICATIONS OF THE COMMUNITY REDEVELOPMENT AREA URBAN DESIGN OVERLAY STANDARDS reading:

-Recommendation: That City Council adopt Proposed Ordinance No. 13-22 on second reading:
+That City Council adopt Proposed Ordinance No. 13-22 on second

-AN ORDINANCE AMENDING SECTION 12-11-2 OF THE CODE OF THE CITY OF PENSACOLA.
-FLORIDA.
-APPEALS.
-MODIFICATIONS.
-CREATING AND VARIANCES: SECTION 12-11-2 (f), OF THE COMMUNITY MODIFICATIONS.
-REDEVELOPMENT AREA URBAN DESIGN OVERLAY STANDARDS: PROVIDING FOR SEVERABILITY: REPEALING CLAUSE: AND PROVIDING AN EFFECTIVE DATE.
+AN ORDINANCE AMENDING SECTION 12-11-2 OF THE CODE THE CITY OF PENSACOLA, FLORIDA, APPEALS, MODIFICATIONS, VARIANCES: CREATING SECTION 12-11-2 (f), MODIFICATIONS, OF THE COMMUNITY REDEVELOPMENT AREA DESIGN OVERLAY URBAN STANDARDS: PROVIDING FOR SEVERABILITY: REPEALING CLAUSE; AND PROVIDING AN EFFECTIVE DATE.